Best Mattress for Hip Pain

 Traditional innerspring mattresses may offer a familiar, comfortable softness.
 But they simply aren’t designed to provide the necessary support you need.
 Specifically, innerspring mattresses fail when it comes to hip and waist support.

 Much of the body’s weight transfers to the hip area when sleeping on an innerspring mattress.
-Over time, this uneven weight distribution can create dips in the exact spots where your need the support.
+Over time, this uneven weight distribution can create dips in the exact spots where you need the support.
 When your hips dip into these soft spots, the result is curving in the spine.

 Innerspring mattresses also don’t provide optimal waist support.
 Some people attempt to correct this problem with a firm innerspring mattress.
 Unfortunately, firm mattresses create an opposite curve by holding the hips too high, causing the waist to dip.
-After awhile, this can lead to hip pain, headaches, back pain, and other spinal injuries.
+After a while, this can lead to hip pain, headaches, back pain, and other spinal injuries.

 Why Memory Foam is The Best Choice

 Memory foam, developed by NASA, is known for its ability to relieve pressure.
 Originally, it was used in seat cushions to keep the NASA astronauts comfortable during their long treks in space.
-Now, it’s used in helmets of racecar drivers and professional athletes to reduce the chance of injury and concussion.
+Now, it’s used in helmets of race car drivers and professional athletes to reduce the chance of injury and concussion.
 It’s also commonly used in shoe insoles and bulletproof vests to absorb pressure and act as soft padding.

 Memory foam is perfect for pain relief because it conforms to the body and evenly distributes body weight.
 Its cell structure condenses when compressed and relays the weight to the underlying structure.
 These beds cradle and cushion the body in luxurious comfort, which is why a memory foam mattress is considered the best option for pain and pressure relief.